 It is with great pleasure that we publish a guest article in our blog, written by Seo‑Young Jun – M.A.
-Candidate in Translation and Interpretation (KOR-ENG) with Localization Specialization at the Middlebury Institute of International Studies in Monterey.
-Soe‑Young has been getting to know XTRF at her university which is taking part in the Academic Programme by XTRF.
+Candidate in Translation and Localisation Management (KOR-ENG) at the Middlebury Institute of International Studies in Monterey.
+Seo‑Young has been getting to know XTRF at her graduate school which is taking part in the Academic Programme by XTRF.

 Enjoy the blog!

 To answer this question, here is a brief overview using your friendly neighborhood analysis tool, the five W’s and one H.